 The two pilots Ganassi would certainly be pleased.
 Dario Franchitti has clearly demonstrated with the third victory in the Indy 500, that it now comes with the new car to the edge - and despite a spin in the box, after he had been taken by the impetuous EJ Viso.
 Whether it will work again on round courses, will have on the weekend.
 Teammate Scott Dixon was yet come in this season a little better deal - the more it will annoy him that he was a laggard, just the most important race of 2012.

-The big disappointment of the race was well - once again in Indianapolis - Andretti (Autosport).
+The big disappointment of the race was good - once again in Indianapolis - Andretti (Autosport).
 Three out of five cars (ie all "regular" pilots) had the potential to challenge for the front.
 But Ryan Hunter-Reay fell victim to mechanical problems, and Marco Andretti lost his car into a spin.
 And before the lead fighting James Hinchcliffe came after a botched pit stop no longer on the sixth square.
 That he also presented himself massively disappointed after the race, but at least shows how far it has already brought in 2011 in his short career IndyCar rookie of the year.

 Outstanding speed showed two unrewarded heroes.
 Firstly, the already mentioned Takuma Sato.
 Secondly, Ed Carpenter, who, in spite of a broken front wing (!)
 Presented a long time to be the fastest pilot in the top group.
 Even his race after a spin in the closing stages of the race but de facto terminated early - Carpenter ended up with a lap behind in 21st